codio/site/source/docs/dashboard/tutorials/module-add.html.md

 [IMAGE]

 ##Add Details
-Add a description and, importantly, a decent description of the project that is hekpful to others browsing Tutorial content.
+Add a description and, importantly, a decent description of the project that is helpful to others browsing Tutorial content.

 ##Select the Source
 You should select the Codio Project that the module is taken from.